hashicorp/terraform-website/content/source/docs/cloud/sentinel/manage-policies.html.md

 ### Sentinel policy code files

 Sentinel policies themselves are defined in individual files (one per policy) in the same directory as the `sentinel.hcl` file.
 These files must match the name of the policy from the configuration file and carry the `.sentinel` suffix.
-Using the configuration example above, a policy file named `enforce-terraform-maintenance-windows.sentinel` should also exist alongside the `sentinel.hcl` file to complete the policy set.
+Using the configuration example above, a policy file named `terraform-maintenance-windows.sentinel` should also exist alongside the `sentinel.hcl` file to complete the policy set.

-Using the `enforce-terraform-maintenance-windows.sentinel` policy as an example, we can use the `time` and `tfrun` imports along with our custom `timezone` module to enforce checks that:
+Using the `terraform-maintenance-windows.sentinel` policy as an example, we can use the `time` and `tfrun` imports along with our custom `timezone` module to enforce checks that:

 1. Load the time when the Terraform run occurred
 1. Convert the loaded time to PST